unzueta/windows-docker-machine/README.md

 ```
 config.vm.network "public_network", bridge: "<physical host interface>"
 ```
 Also, if you want the VM private network to be on your internal network, you have to set up in Virtualbox File/Preferences/Network/Host-Only Networks, the correct parameters.
+Make shure to enable DHCP with correct parameters.
 Also, adjust the IP parameters for your internal Network
 ```
 config.vm.network :private_network, ip: "192.168.99.90", gateway: "192.168.90.1"